Proto-Indo-Europeans: R1a and R1a1a

-A large, 2014 study by Underhill et al., using 16,244 individuals from over 126 populations from across Eurasia, concluded there was compelling evidence, that R1a-M420 originated in the vicinity of Iran.
-The mutations that characterize haplogroup R1a occurred ~10,000 years BP.
+A large study in 2014 by Underhill et al., using 16,244 individuals from over 126 populations from across Eurasia, concluded there was compelling evidence that R1a-M420 originated in the vicinity of Iran.
+The mutations that characterize haplogroup R1a occurred around 10,000 years BP.
 Its defining mutation (M17) occurred about 10,000 to 14,000 years ago.
-Pamjav et al. (2012) believe that R1a originated and initially diversified either within the Eurasian Steppes or the Middle East and Caucasus region.
+Pamjav et al. (2012) believe that R1a originated and initially diversified either within the Eurasian Steppes or in the Middle East and Caucasus region.